ibm-cloud-docs/BlockStorage/configure-backup-cpanel.md

 1. Connect to the host through SSH.

 2. Ensure that a mount point target exists. <br />
    By default, the cPanel system saves backup files locally, to the `/backup` directory.
-For the purposes of this document, it is assumed that `/backup` exists and contains backups, and `/backup2` is used as the new mount point.
+For the purpose of this document, it is assumed that `/backup` exists and contains backups, and `/backup2` is used as the new mount point.
    {:note}

 3. Configure your {{site.data.keyword.blockstorageshort}} as described in [Connecting to iSCSI LUNs on Linux](/docs/infrastructure/BlockStorage?topic=BlockStorage-mountingLinux#mountingLinux).
 Make sure that you mount it to `/backup2` and configure it in `/etc/fstab` to enable mounting on start.